 polylactic acid polymers, stainless steel or nickel.

-PRECAUTIONS: 1) The MANTA Device should only be used by a licensed physician or
+PRECAUTIONS: 1) The MANTA Device should only be used by a licensed

 healthcare provider trained in the use of this device.
 2) This device contains a small